sohandillikar/lex-ai/README.md

-# Documentation MCP Server
+# Lex AI

-Scrape API/SDK documentation from any URL and query it through an MCP server in Cursor or Claude Code.
+Scrape documentation from any URL and search it via an MCP server in Cursor or Claude Code.
+Content is crawled (with JS rendering), chunked, embedded with OpenAI, and stored in PostgreSQL with pgvector.

 ## Prerequisites